Pap Smear or Pap Test

 A little bit of bleeding and cramping after a smear test is fairly common, as the cervix is sensitive and might be irritated during the procedure.
 This bleeding should be very light and should stop within a few hours.
 If the bleeding does not stop in twenty four hours, is heavy, or you are in a lot of pain, you should contact your doctor.

-Can you get a pap smear on your period ?
+Can you get a pap Smear on your Period?

 The accuracy of pap smear results is impacted if it is done during periods.
-Because of the presence of blood, it may be difficult for your provider to obtain a clear sample of cervical cells.
+The presence of menstrual blood makes it challenging for your healthcare provider to obtain a clear sample of cervical cells.
 There will also be difficulty in reading the slides and giving reliable result.
+If your appointment falls during your periods, it is better to reschedule your appointment for a time when you are not menstruating.
+If you have spotting or light bleeding, you may be able to continue.

-Is a pap smear the same as a pelvic test ?
+Is a pap smear the same as a pelvic test?

 A pap smear is not the same as a pelvic exam, though it is also performed with a speculum.
 In a pelvic exam the doctor examines in detail the reproductive organs, including the vagina, vulva, cervix, ovaries, and uterus.
 During pap smear your doctor will only examine your vulva, vaginal opening and cervix for unusual discharge, redness, or other irritation and take a smear from the cervix.

-Does pap smear test for chlamydia and other STIs ?
+Does pap smear test for chlamydia and other STIs?

 Chlamydia cannot be detected through a Pap smear test.
 A Pap smear is a test doctors use to check if a woman has any precancerous or cancerous cells in her cervix.
 It is not a test for chlamydia.
 Each assessment may incorporate a pelvic examination, yet they obtain samples from distinct areas of the person’s reproductive passage.